Blood & Honour

-Blood & Honour is a neo-Nazi music promotion network and right-wing extremist political group founded in the United Kingdom by Ian Stuart Donaldson and Nicky Crane in 1987.
-It is composed of White Nationalists and has links to Combat 18.
+Blood & Honour is a neo-Nazi music promotion network and right-wing extremist political group founded in the United Kingdom by Ian Stuart Donaldson in 1987.
+It is composed of white nationalists and has links to Combat 18.

 Sometimes the code 28 is used to represent Blood & Honour, derived from the second and eighth letters of the Latin alphabet, B and H, and the group uses Nazi symbolism.
 Its official website self-describes as a "musical based resistance network" and dubs its "global confederacy of freedom fighters" Brotherhood 28.

-In the UK, the group used to organise White power concerts by Rock Against Communism (RAC) bands.
+In the UK, the group used to organise white power concerts by Rock Against Communism (RAC) bands.
 It publishes a magazine called Blood and Honour.
 There are official divisions in several countries, including two rival groups in the United States.
 It is banned in several countries, including Germany, Spain, Russia, and Canada.
+In January 2025, the UK government applied financial sanctions to the organisation under counter-terrorism regulations.

 History

-The roots of Blood & Honour go back to 1977 in the United Kingdom, when the white nationalist National Front (NF) founded the Rock Against Communism (RAC) movement in response to the Anti-Nazi League's Rock Against Racism campaign.
-By 1980, a new version of Skrewdriver—by then a white power skinhead band—relaunched the RAC movement.
-Ian Stuart Donaldson, Skrewdriver's singer, was a founder of Blood & Honour and one of its prominent leaders until his death in 1993.
-Nicky Crane was a co-founder.
-With the aid of the NF, the White Noise Club (WNC) organised concerts under the RAC name, and the RAC movement grew throughout 1983 and 1984.
+Blood & Honour was established in 1987 by Skrewdriver frontman Ian Stuart Donaldson, supported by the bands No Remorse, Brutal Attack, Sudden Impact, and Squadron.
+These bands were previously affiliated with the White Noise Club, a subsidiary organisation of the National Front responsible for organising Rock Against Communism concerts, operating the White Noise Records label, and publishing a zine called White Noise.

-In 1986, the NF split into two factions, and around this time, it was discovered that the WNC had been defrauding bands and concert-goers.
-Several bands left the WNC, including Skrewdriver, No Remorse, Sudden Impact and Brutal Attack.
-Donaldson decided to break away from the WNC and organise concerts for the NF, so he founded Blood & Honour.
-By June 1987, with the help of other white power bands, Blood & Honour was launched, along with a magazine of the same name.
-A concert was held in Morden, Surrey, to commemorate this launch on 5 September, with Skrewdriver, Brutal Attack, Sudden Impact and No Remorse playing to a crowd of 500, including French, Italian and German supporters.
+Tensions between Donaldson and the leadership of the White Noise Club developed in 1987, as Donaldson felt that the White Noise Club was siphoning money out of the Rock Against Communism scene to use for the National Front's political campaigns.
+Donaldson's Skrewdriver officially split from the White Noise Club in May 1987, and several other bands within the scene followed.

-The name was derived from the motto of the Hitler Youth, or HJ, Blut und Ehre, and a song of the same name by the White power band Skrewdriver. and AWB-style triskele.
+Blood & Honour was launched as an alternative to the White Noise Club in July 1987, with the appearance of the first edition of Blood & Honour magazine.
+Copies were sent free of charge to members of the White Noise Club (Donaldson used contacts within the National Front to obtain their mailing list), together with a note by Donaldson denouncing the White Noise Club as a "corrupt rip-off".
+A concert to "launch" Blood & Honour was held at the St Helier Arms on the 5th of September, 1987, featuring performances from Skrewdriver, No Remorse, Brutal Attack, and Sudden Impact.

 By the end of 1988, Blood & Honour magazine was a quarterly that had grown from eight to 16 pages after a few issues.
 The magazine included concert reports, band interviews, readers' letters, RAC record charts and a column called "White Whispers".
 A mail-order service called Skrewdriver Services soon formed within its pages, selling items such as white power albums, T-shirts and flags; Loyalist music tapes; and Swastika pendants.